ldbc/data-sets-surf-repository/README.md

 ## Usage

-The data sets are [stored on tape](https://servicedesk.surfsara.nl/wiki/display/WIKI/Data+Archive#DataArchive-What?-Thetapeback-endandtheDataMigrationFacility(DMF)), therefore, you may have to stage them before transfer.
+The data sets are [stored on tape](https://servicedesk.surfsara.nl/wiki/display/WIKI/Data+Archive#DataArchive-What?-Thetapeback-endandtheDataMigrationFacility(DMF)), therefore, you may have to stage them before they can be downloaded.
 To do so, visit the repository of the data set and click "Request" for offline files.
 Staging a 20 GB file takes approx. 3-5 minutes, while staging a 200 GB one takes approx. 10-15 minutes.

 To decompress, use curl and [zstd](https://github.com/facebook/zstd).